H0llyW00dzZ/fiber-stream-open-ai/README.md

 # Fiber Stream Example

-This repository demonstrates a simple implementation of a streaming chat application using the Fiber web framework and the OpenAI API.
+This repository demonstrates a simple implementation of a streaming chat application using the Fiber web framework, built on top of FastHTTP, and the OpenAI API.

 ## Overview